department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/2023-scaling-onsite-notifications/notification-center-discovery/scaling-onsite-notifications-stakeholder-research-findings.md

 ## Key Findings

-1. **OCTO product owners have trust in the Authenticated Experience team to scale this feature.**
+1. **OCTO product owners have trust in the Authenticated Experience team to scale this feature and had only very high-level thoughts about how notifications might appear on VA.gov.**

 2. **Several OCTO leads said we should consider giving the user some control over notifications so as not to lose credibility and trust.**